MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/Saturation.md

 ## Sample Project

-[Saturation Behavior Sample Page Source](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/rel/7.1.0/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/Saturation).
-You can [see this in action](uwpct://Animations?sample=Saturation) in the [Windows Community Toolkit Sample App](https://aka.ms/windowstoolkitapp).
+You can see this in action in the [Windows Community Toolkit Sample App](https://aka.ms/windowstoolkitapp).

 ## Requirements